jonathan-dale/word-press/README.md

 Made for Ubuntu

 ## script.sh
-use this to setup the environment and install needed packages
+    used to setup and install needed packages

 ### Kompose